List of rulers of Ife: Remaining discrepancies

 "At least, it can be said that the existence of numerous variants requires explanation, and an interpretation can be assessed according to how satisfactorily it accounts for their existence.
 The method might be described as one of reductio ad non absurdum."

 Aggregated list

+Note: it is important to note that some accounts consider Òránfè as the first ruler of ifè.